Marinabsanz/ReactChallenge-MarinaBSanz/README.md

 # wefox Frontend Challenge

+MARINA BENÍTEZ SÁNCHEZ

-**This project is a template for the challenge, you can change all the files you consider change**, it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Pre-requisites
 - Docker
 - Git

 ## What we want

-Open a repo in Github/GitLab/Bitbucket (send it to us, so we can see the progress) and build a dummy app that:
+build a dummy app that:

 ### Required
 - Runs locally the API using docker-compose (you've available the config on `docker-compose.yml` file)